-6. Disinfection
+5. Disinfection

-- When using disinfectant products, always wear PPE, e.g. disposable gloves, apron, and risk assess the need for facial protection. - A disinfectant should be used for reusable medical devices or care equipment that has been in contact with non-intact skin, mucous membranes, body fluids or a resident with a confirmed or suspected infection. - Disinfectants can be in the form of a wipe, e.g. Azo wipes, or as chlorine releasing tablets or liquids such as Milton, Haztabs, Presept. - Some disinfectant products are '2 in 1', which contain both a detergent and a disinfectant, e.g. Chlor-Clean tablets, Actichlor plus, Clinell Universal Wipes, PDI Sanicloth Universal and Vernacare Tuffie 5. - A disinfectant will not be effective if contamination with organic matter (dirt, debris, blood, vomit, faeces, etc.) and/or microorganisms, such as bacteria and viruses, is present.
-Therefore, if the disinfectant is not a '2 in 1' detergent and disinfectant product, reusable medical devices or care equipment should be cleaned before a disinfectant is used. - Some disinfectants and '2 in 1' detergent and disinfectant wipes/fluids can damage plastic surfaces of medical devices and care equipment if they are not compatible with the surface material. - At minimum, the disinfectant product should be bactericidal and virucidal.
-Sporocidal disinfectants should be used when a resident is confirmed or suspected to have diarrhoea due to Clostridioides difficile, refer to the 'C. difficile Policy for Care Home settings' for further information. - When disinfecting reusable medical devices or care equipment, always follow the manufacturer's instructions, some equipment will have specific instructions, which should be followed. - A disinfectant should be used for reusable medical devices and care equipment: - Contaminated with splashes of blood the appropriate disinfectant should have virucidal properties effective against hepatitis B, hepatitis C and HIV, and be used at the correct concentration advised by the manufacturer - That has been in contact with a resident with a confirmed or suspected infection, non-intact skin, mucous membranes or body fluids - To ensure a disinfectant solution works effectively, it is important that the correct amount of disinfectant and water are used.
-If a weaker solution is used, the microorganisms will not be killed, too strong, and equipment or surfaces can be damaged. - No disinfectant acts instantly to ensure efficacy, always follow the manufacturer's guidance on contact time (how long the product needs to be left on the surface), and whether the product should be left to air dry or wiped/rinsed off.
-Be aware that a product's contact time will vary, depending on the confirmed or suspected pathogenic microorganism(s) present.
+- Disinfection is a process that removes or kills most, but no all, microorganisms. - When using disinfectant products, always wear PPE, e.g. disposable apron, gloves, and risk assess the need for facial protection.
+After removing PPE, clean hands with liquid soap, warm running water and dry thoroughly with paper towels. - A disinfectant should be used for reusable care equipment that has been in contact with non-intact skin, mucous membranes, body fluids or a resident with a confirmed or suspected infection. - Disinfectants can be in the form of a wipe or as chlorine releasing tablets or liquids. - Some disinfectant products are '2 in 1', which contain both a detergent and a disinfectant. - If used, single use disposable cloths are recommended. - A disinfectant will not be effective if contamination with organic matter (dirt, debris, blood, vomit, faeces, etc.) and/or microorganisms, is present.
+Therefore, if the disinfectant is not a '2 in 1' detergent and disinfectant product, care equipment should be cleaned before a disinfectant is used. - Some disinfectants and '2 in 1' detergent and disinfectant wipes/fluids can damage plastic surfaces of care equipment if they are not compatible with the surface material. - At minimum, the disinfectant product should be bactericidal and virucidal.
+Sporicidal disinfectants should be used when a resident is confirmed or suspected to have diarrhoea due to Clostridioides difficile, refer to the 'C. difficile Policy for Care Home settings' for further information.

-- Do not use chlorine-based disinfectant solutions on wooden or fabric surfaces. - If a chlorine-based disinfectant solution is used, it should be at a dilution of 1,000 ppm (parts per million), unless the item is contaminated with blood and/or blood stained body fluids, when a dilution of 10,000 ppm should be used, as per manufacturer's instructions. - As diluted chlorine-based disinfectant solutions are unstable and become less effective after 24 hours, a new solution should be made each day and the time and date documented. - Numerous agents and cleaning solutions are mentioned within this guidance.
-As with all substances, Care of Substances Hazardous to Health (COSHH) guidance and manufacturer's instructions must be followed in order to achieve safe practice.
+- When wiping surfaces, see instructions above. - When disinfecting care equipment, always follow the manufacturer's instructions for the correct application and contact time.
+Some equipment will have specific instructions which should be followed. - A disinfectant should be used for reusable care equipment: - Contaminated with splashes of blood the appropriate disinfectant should have virucidal properties effective against hepatitis B, hepatitis C and HIV, and be used at the correct concentration advised by the manufacturer - That has been in contact with a resident with a confirmed or suspected infection, non-intact skin, mucous membranes or body fluids - To ensure a disinfectant solution works effectively, it is important that the correct amount of disinfectant and water are used.
+If a weaker solution is used, the microorganisms will not be killed, too strong, and equipment or surfaces can be damaged. - No disinfectant acts instantly to ensure efficacy, always follow the manufacturer's guidance on application and contact time (how long the product needs to be left on the surface), and whether the product should be left to air dry or wiped/rinsed off.
+Be aware that a product's contact time will vary, depending on the confirmed or suspected pathogenic microorganism(s) present. - Do not use chlorine-based disinfectant solutions on wooden or fabric surfaces. - If a chlorine-based disinfectant solution is used, it should be at a dilution of 1,000 parts per million (ppm), unless the item is contaminated with blood and/or blood stained body fluids, when a dilution of 10,000 ppm should be used, as per manufacturer's instructions. - As diluted chlorine-based disinfectant solutions are unstable and become less effective after 24 hours, a new solution should be made each day and the time and date documented. - All reusable care equipment that has been cleaned and disinfected must be dried thoroughly before storage.

-7. Sterilisation
+6. Sterilisation

+Sterilisation is a process that destroys or removes all viable microorganisms.
 It is unlikely that invasive reusable medical devices, e.g. surgical instruments, would be used in a care home setting.
 Any such medical device would have to be sent to an accredited Decontamination Services Facility.